suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 can be found in {{example-AES-KW-copy}}, while an example illustrating the Write directive is shown in {{example-AES-KW-write}}.

-{{encryption-info-consumed-with-write}} illustrates the Directive Write.
+{{encryption-info-consumed-with-write}} illustrates an example of the Directive Write, which is described in the CDDL in {{parameter-fig}}.
 The encrypted payload specified by parameter-content, represented as h'EA1...CED' in the example, is decrypted using the SUIT_Encryption_Info structure referenced by parameter-encryption-info, i.e., h'D86...1F0'.
 The resulting plaintext payload